 - If the company allows BYOD usage, every new employee that brings their personal devices brings potential cyber threats with them.
-A good BYOD cybersecurity protection protocol will include scanning all employee owned devices routinely with appropriate AV and AMW software.
+A good BYOD cybersecurity protection protocol will include scanning all employee-owned devices routinely with appropriate AV and AMW software.

 - High turnover increases the chances of enlisting an employee who demonstrates ‘rogue’ behavior, which means the employee operates with little regard for company policy.
-You can limit exposure to this risk with solid background checks, which include specific investigation of this issue with past employers.
+You can limit exposure to this risk with solid background checks, which include a specific investigation of this issue with past employers.

-- Frequent employee turnover presents difficulty maintaining employee cybersecurity training.
+- Frequent employee turnover presents difficulty in maintaining employee cybersecurity training.
 When the training schedule falls behind, the company’s exposure to cybersecurity threats increases.

 4. Out of Date Cybersecurity Software